yuhodots/vibe-coding-template/README.md

-# Full Stack Application Boilerplate
+# Full Stack Vibe Coding Template

-A modern, modular full-stack application starter template with NextJS frontend and Python FastAPI backend.
+A modern, modular full-stack application starter template with NextJS frontend and Python FastAPI backend, supabase backend for Vibe coding.

+Contains all the common boilerplate features.
+Just add the README.md and CONTEXT.md files to AI coding agent's context.

 ## Features